 Located at the gateway to the Great Smoky Mountains – in Pigeon Forge, Tennessee – theme park lovers will find Dollywood, a stellar amusement park with plenty of amenities and a whole lotta down-home country charm.
 The park was created by Herschend Family Entertainment, with country music legend Dolly Parton as a partner, and takes its theme from the regional mountain heritage and culture.
-Over the years, it has grown to be one of the biggest tourist attractions in Tennessee with 3 million+ annual visitors and ranks among the Top 10 amusement parks in the U.S and #8 in the world.
+Over the years, it has grown to be one of the biggest tourist attractions in Tennessee with 3 million+ annual visitors.

 The park is divided into 11 themed sections including Adventures in Imagination, Craftsman Valley, Country Fair, Jukebox Junction, Owen’s Farm, Showstreet, Rivertown Junction, Timber Canyon, The Village, Wildwood Grove, and Wilderness Pass.

 Like most amusement parks, Dollywood features many traditional rides, such as bumper cars, a carousel, various swing rides, a log flume, and an assortment of kiddie rides.
 However, the 150-acre property also touts some of the most popular roller coasters in the U.S. These include FireChaser Express, which provides a forward and backward experience; Wild Eagle, a winged coaster that places the seating on either side of the track to give riders a feeling of floating; and Lightning Rod, which holds the title of World’s Fastest Wooden Coaster.
 There is also Thunderhead, another wooden coaster; Tennessee Tornado takes riders through a triple loop at speeds of 70 MPH; Mystery Mine has 95-degree banking with an 85-foot vertical drop that plunges into darkness, and Blazing Fury provides an indoor coaster experience.